How To Install TWRP Recovery via FastBoot on Android

 UPDATED TUTORIAL ON HOW TO INSTALL TWRP RECOVERY VIA FASTBOOT ON ANDROID

 For those who are not familiar with this stuff, let me explain what Fastboot/Bootloader means.
-Fastboot/Bootloader mode allows you to flash any partition on any Android device, like system, boot, cache, recovery. etc. With the help of fastboot/bootloader, you can also flash your custom built .img files.
-You can flash a custom recovery like TWRP or CWM on your device.
+Fastboot/Bootloader mode allows you to flash any partition on any Android device, like system, boot, cache, recovery. etc. With the help of fastboot/bootloader, you can also flash your custom-built .img files.
+You can flash a custom recovery like TWRP or OrangeFox on your device.

-Warning: DroidHolic won’t be responsible for any damage occurred to your device.
+Warning: DroidHolic won’t be responsible if anything goes wrong with your device.
 Do it at your own risk.

-Now, let’s see how you can install TWRP via Fastboot and no need to think that this is going to be a complicated process as it is straightforward.
+Now, let’s see how you can install TWRP via Fastboot, and no need to think that this is going to be a complicated process as it is straightforward.
 We have tried our best to explain each step thoroughly so that you don’t get confused.
-Here are the steps –

 adb reboot bootloader